telnettech/Final_Project/README.md

 # Final_Project

+10/22/2018
+  --Added Hamburger Menu code, style and javascript.

+  Current Issues:
+  --CSS for each socialMedia link.
+Got to be a better way.
+	--Javascript to change backgroundImage not working.
+  --Hamburger Menu code not working.

+  To Do List:
+    --Create pages 2 thru 4 per wireframe or Modal Box for Nav Buttons?
+    --Form for "Suggestion" button.
+    --Media queries for 'Mobile First' approach.

 10/21/18 (Brian Simpson)
   --Added Nav buttons and styles with Columbus Crew colors --Added Social Media and links to urls